josiah-chua-en-zhi/doggo-recog/README.md

 │       ├── utils_model.py
 │       ├── utils_preprocessing.py
 │       └── utils_training.py
+├── .env
+├── venv
 ├── .gitignore
 ├── README.md
 └── .requirements.txt
 ```

 ## Original Dataset
 The dataset can be found in the dataset branch.
-It is from the standford dogs dataset but the filename have been cleaned up to include the label and a unique id (based on datetime ms) for each photo.
+It is from the Standford dogs dataset but the filename have been cleaned up to include the label and a unique id (based on datetime ms) for each photo.
 A similar naming convention will also be used in futer implementation of data collection from users.

 ![image](https://github.com/josiah-chua/doggo-recog/assets/81459293/5bdcb5b7-6d2f-479c-8c75-9e9ab8e570d1)